gadossey/content-ops-starter/content/pages/about.md

           - pr-8

 seo:
-  metaTitle: About Us - Man and Man Enterprise
+  metaTitle: About Us - Man and Man Enterprise Limited
-  metaDescription: Learn more about Man and Man Enterprise, a leading provider of efficient cookstoves in Ghana.
+  metaDescription: Learn more about Man and Man Enterprise Limited, a leading provider of efficient cookstoves in Ghana.
 Discover our story, key milestones, community initiatives, and future goals.
   socialImage: /images/main-hero.jpg
   type: Seo